openspending/community.openspending.org/resources/osi/farm-subsidies-mexico.md

 ![Farm subsidies database](http://i.imgur.com/4MkQnsg.png)

-Fundar joined with two other organisations including University of California of Santa Cruz to build the first farm subsidy database in Mexico.
+[Fundar](http://fundar.org.mx) joined with two other organisations including the University of California of Santa Cruz to build the first farm subsidy database in Mexico.
 Fundar received some technical assistance from the Environmental Working Group, which operates the US farm subsidy database.

-Currently Fundar is planning to relaunch the database with a new interface and new features.
-One part-time consultant and two developers work on the database, which is strongly prioritised by the organisation.
+Fundar is currently planning to relaunch the database with a new interface and new features.
+One part-time consultant and two developers are working on the database, which is strongly prioritised by the organisation.

 ## Experiences